Business Programs That Might Interest You

 As the economy continues to grow, so does the demand for financial managers skilled in analyzing investments and making planning decisions.
 Cash management and risk management skills are also expected to be in high demand.
 During the past several years, organizations have been accumulating more liquid cash on their balance sheets, especially those with foreign operations.
 Organizations will need cash management as globalization continues to spread.
 Therefore, the demand for financial managers with cash management expertise will increase.

 Financial and investment managers with a master’s degree on average, can earn 20 percent more than bachelor degree holders without a master’s.
 They can earn almost 80 percent more than those without a degree, according to the U.S. Bureau of Labor Statistics.
 Those with an MBA in Finance are unlikely to find themselves unemployed.

-What Is the Average Salary for Finance MBA Graduates
+What Is the Average Salary for MBA in Finance?

 Median wage is determined by calculating the wage at which half of the employees within an occupation earned higher than that amount, and the other half earned less.
 According to the Bureau of Labor and Statistics, in May 2016, the median annual wage for financial managers was $121,750.
 Within this category of workers, the bottom 10 percent earned less than $65,000, and the highest 10 percent earned more than $208,000.

 In May 2020, the median annual wages for financial managers in the following top industries in which they worked were: